 Fishing reels come in all manner of shapes, colours and sizes, which can make deciding which is best for your budget a very difficult task indeed.
-The reel market is full of jargon and confusing numbers, but when you get your head around the basics, choice is largely dependent on the style of fishing you want to do.
+The reel market has a lot of confusing terms and numbers.
+However, once you understand the basics, your choice depends mainly on the type of fishing you want to do.

 The size of a reel is usually identified by a number, the higher the number, the bigger the reel.
 This is useful to know, as although a 10,000-sized carp fishing reel may be good for fishing on smaller lakes, it likely won't have the spool size and therefore casting capability of a 'big pit' carp fishing reel, for example.